 Read on for everything breastfeeding parents need to know about the color of breast milk (and for some extra support, check out our patented hands-free pumping and nursing bra!).

 Colostrum, the very first milk your body produces, will be yellow in color.
 It's full of antibodies and infection-fighting white blood cells and can be a colossal kick-start to your baby’s undeveloped immune system.

 A study from 2013 revealed that roughly 70 percent of the cells in colostrum are leukocyte white blood cells.
 After the body produces a few rounds of this milk, the level of white blood cells drops to about 2 percent.
-If mom or baby gets sick, the white blood cell content spikes up again—sometimes as high as 94 percent!
+If mom or baby gets sick, the white blood cell content spikes again—sometimes as high as 94 percent!